ArunaBisht/Covid_Impact_Market_Environments_Product/README.md

 # Approach

 The project analyzation is done in two parts -

-1st part - Which city suits your lifestyle eg. whether if you have any preference to live in any specific cultural community or diverse community?.
+1st part - Which city suits your lifestyle eg. whether you have any preference to live in any specific cultural community or diverse community?.

 2nd part - Once we finalize the city, then we analyze why this city is best to invest financially?.

-There are so many prarameters to financially analyze this, but we took only two parameters for this prototype.
+There are so many parameters to financially analyze this, but we took only two parameters for this prototype.
-Ist parameter - we compared user's mortgage with historical city's average rent and 2nd parameter - we compared expected monthly rent with the city's average historical rents.
+Ist parameters - we compared the user's mortgage with the historical city's average rent and the 2nd parameter - we compared expected monthly rent with the city's average historical rents.

 ---